 Welcome to Dogs In Tune

-East Sussex myotherapist and canine exercise physiologist, Teresa, regards the prevention and management of movement problems and disorders in dogs as an essential consideration when training.
+Working in East Sussex as a canine massage and exercise therapist, Teresa regards the prevention and management of movement problems and disorders in dogs as an essential consideration when training.
 Continuing medical advances are increasing the longevity of dogs, although this often results in their having to cope with physically debilitating diseases, such as osteoarthritis for a longer period of time.

 With the growth of dog sports, such as agility and fly ball, many dogs are now expected to perform as athletes, yet frequently they receive little after care or physical preparation apart from skills training.
-Often, training has a greater impact on the dog’s physical structure due to its repetitive nature than does actual competing.
+Often handlers warm their dogs up and down when competing yet fail to do this for training sessions, which can have a far greater impact on the dog’s physical structure, due to it’s repetitive nature.

 Canine Psychology Certificate